Meet Danielle, M.Sc. FARE Student

 Having grown up in Guelph, Danielle Roy is no stranger to the city, and she loves everything it has to offer.
-She completed her undergraduate degree in environmental economics and policy, here at U of G, and is working toward completing a master of science in food, agricultural and resource economics.
-With her primary interests being natural resource economics, she has been able to explore her passion through behavioral and experimental economics research in her MSc program.
+She completed her undergraduate degree in environmental economics and policy, here at the University of Guelph (U of G), and is working toward completing a master of science in food, agricultural and resource economics.
+With her primary interests being natural resource economics, she has been able to explore her passion through behavioral and experimental economics research in her M.Sc. program.

 Hometown: Guelph, ON

 What did you study for your undergraduate degree?

 I completed the bachelor of science in environmental sciences, majoring in environmental economics and policy at U of G.

 Why did you decide to pursue graduate studies at the University of Guelph?
 Did your undergrad experience shape your decision to further your studies?